jbarnette/house-styles/styles/audiosocket-ruby/README.md

 * Follow these.
 If you see code that doesn't, fix it.
 * Use your brain.
 Ignore the guidelines when it's appropriate.
 * ...but not unilaterally.
+* Obsess about this stuff.
+Make it damn near impossible to figure out who wrote any given line of code without source control.

 ## Invariants